 - Freckles, mostly on your face and shoulders

-Some types of skin cancer appear as a small growth or as a sore that bleeds easily, crusts over, heals and then reopens.
-In the case of melanoma, an existing mole may change or a new, suspicious-looking mole may develop.
-Other types of melanoma develop in areas of long-term sun exposure and start as dark flat spots that slowly darken and enlarge, known as lentigo maligna.
+Some types of skin cancer appear as a small growth or a sore that bleeds easily, crusts over, heals and then reopens.
+With melanoma, an existing mole may change or a new, suspicious-looking mole may develop.
+A type of melanoma called lentigo maligna develops in areas of long-term sun exposure.
+It starts as a tan flat spot that slowly darkens and enlarges.

 See your doctor if you notice a new skin growth, a bothersome change in your skin, a change in the appearance or texture of a mole, or a sore that doesn't heal.

 The sun can also burn your eyes.
 Too much UV light damages the retina, lens or cornea.
 Sun damage to the lens can lead to clouding of the lens (cataracts).
 Sunburned eyes may feel painful or gritty.
 Sunburn of the cornea is also called snow blindness.

 - Young AR, et al. Sunburn. http://www.uptodate.com/home.
 Accessed Dec.
 4, 2013.

 - Baron ED.
 Selection of sunscreen and sun-protective measures. http://www.uptodate.com/home.
 Accessed Dec.
 4, 2013.

 - Chien AL, et al. Photoaging. http://www.uptodate.com/home.
 Accessed Dec.
 4, 2013.